-Winter for most of Canada means wind and rain or snow.
-And often, lots of it.
+For most of Canada, winter means wind, rain and snow.
 That light, fluffy snow can become a very weighty problem when it piles up on your roof.

 Your roof can collapse if ice and snow build up to a dangerous weight.
 This type of loss is generally covered by your home insurance.
 However, if your roof is nearing its life expectancy, or is in poor repair, your settlement could be limited.
 Often insurance providers will limit coverage to the depreciated value of the roof, rather than the replacement cost.